Exact Exchange with Range-separated Algorithm for Thermodynamic Limit of Periodic Hartree-Fock Theory: Theory

 In a similarly way, we can get the kinetic matrix in $\mathbf{F}^\mathbf{k}$

 When computing the nuclear attraction matrix $\mathbf{V}_\mathrm{Nuc}^\mathbf{k}$, we use model charge to screen the long-range interactions then compute separately the long-range and short-range parts of nuclear attraction integrals.
-Relevant techniques have been documented in our earlier work \onlinecite{Sun2017}.
+Relevant formulas have been documented in \onlinecite{Sun2017}.